Please send an email if you have any questions, problems, or suggestions for making the apps better. I answer all email personally and promptly.

 ezAlmanacOne is our latest app, is coded in a modern computer language, offers a number of improvements to our previous ezAlmanac app, and provides a modern user interface that will run on iPhone, iPad, and iPod Touch.
 An Android version that runs on tablets and phones is now also available.

 Having trouble printing from the Android version of the App.

 If you don't normally print from your device, make sure you set up an appropriate printer plugin for your printer.
 From the Android "Settings" app, go to Connections->More connection settings->Printing.
 From there you will find a "+ Download plug-in" button.

 When printing any of the documents from the app, make sure you use the Print function from the main menu.
 There are print package options for all included documents.
 When you are just viewing the documents from the main menu, Android displays them in an interface that has both print and download buttons.
 Those don't seem to work as expected.
 If there are any Android experts out there that know how to get these functions to work, please let me know.

 Map View Displayed on a Flat Map.

 When viewing your LOPs on a map, users of the old ezAlmanac app were used to being able to zoom out and view the full line of position as a circle on a globe.
-The platform I am now using for ezAlmanacOne does not yet support this.
-I am keeping an eye out for an update and will pull this in when I can.
+The platform I am now using for ezAlmanacOne only allows use of a flat map.
+I am keeping an eye out for an update and will go back to using a globe when I can.